kastnerkyle/mcts_practice/README.md

 # mcts_practice
-A simple simulation of mcts tree search
+A simple simulation of mcts tree search<br>
-A simple MCTS algortithm is applied.
+A not-so correct MCTS algortithm is applied. <br>
-The aim is to simulate strategy game resource management.
+The aim is to simulate strategy game resource management.<br>
-A modified UCT function is used as tree policy.
+A modified UCT function that averages several varaibles is used as tree policy.<br>